 SEMN171FYS: Social Bee-ingsHoneybees and humans are supremely social.
 But what does it mean to be social?
 Why are some species social while others are solitary?
 Do social group members work for the common good or to fulfill selfish interests?
 Perhaps they can do both, but what happens when these goals conflict - how is social order maintained?
 We will explore the origins and maintenance of social living across the animal kingdom and ask to what extent human societies represent larger scale models of other animal societies -- insects and non-human primates in particular -- and to what extent humans are unique.
 We will explore the political, economic, biological, cultural, sociological and philosophical elements of social life through a variety of media and genres.
 In doing so, we will inevitably explore the human condition.

 SEMN172FYS: Life with Two LanguagesAlmost half of the world's population uses two or more languages as they go about their daily lives.
-In this seminar, we will explore what it means to be a bilingual or multilingual person - how this effects our brains, our ways of communicating, and our perspective on the world.
+In this seminar, we will explore what it means to be a bilingual or multilingual person - how this affects our brains, our ways of communicating, and our perspective on the world.
 We will also investigate how different societies organize life with two or more languages.
 Finally, we will reflect on attitudes of bilingual and monolingual speakers towards bilingualism.
-Yookoso -Bienvenido- Bienvenue- Hwan-yung-hahm-ni-da - Chào m?ng This course is designed for students from a multilingual household or community or those whose primary residence is outside of the United States
+Yookoso -Bienvenido- Bienvenue- Hwan-yung-hahm-ni-da - Chào m?ng

 SEMN173FYS: Migration, Community, & SelfGoing to college and immigrating to a new country have much in common.
 Moving to a new place presents many challenges.
 The immigrant (or first-year student) can experience loneliness and displacement, a yearning for home, and bewilderment at his/her new surroundings.
 Yet, a new environment also offers opportunities for personal growth that force immigrants to reconcile "Old" with "New."
 Through reading, writing, and discussion, students will seek to relate their own "migration" to Kalamazoo College to the experiences of European Jews moving to the United States.
 Along the way, the class will explore many of the universal questions raised by relocation.
 What motivates people to pick up their lives and move to a new place, and what happens to them when they arrive?
 How does the migration experience shape their view of the world they left behind and their view of their new environment?
 How do immigrants construct communities for themselves?
 Do women and men experience migration in similar or different ways?
 Finally, how does moving to a new place shape one's sense of self?
 We will explore these questions using historical and cultural sources, fiction, and film.